Join Sophie-stication Nation

-When I look at other mothers doing things that I can’t do or do not have time for, I used to irrationally beat myself up thinking to myself “why can’t I be more like that?”
+When I look at other mothers doing things that I can’t do or do not have time for, I used to have mom guilt and irrationally beat myself up thinking to myself “why can’t I be more like that?”
 But the reality of the situation is that I am not like other moms.
 Not only am I a single mother but I am a working mother.
 I do not have the same life as other families, I do not think that two moms have the same exact life and each mom has their own burdens to bare.

 - I have never been the type of mother who goes on play dates.